RSE-Sheffield/pando-python/episodes/profiling-functions.md

 If you're more familiar with writing Python inside Jupyter notebooks you can still use  `snakeviz` directly from inside notebooks using the notebooks "magic" prefix (`%`) and it will automatically call `cProfile` for you.

-First `snakeviz` must be installed and it's extension loaded.
+First `snakeviz` must be installed and its extension loaded.

 ```py
 !pip install snakeviz